 The University's policies and California State Law regarding alcohol and drugs are covered in the Student Code of Ethics (§6.5.1.3 and §2.2.1.1 of the SCU Policy Manual).
 The possession, sale, or furnishing of alcohol on the University campus is governed by the above mentioned policies and California State Law.
 Laws regarding the possession, sale, consumption, or furnishing of alcohol are controlled by the California Department of Alcohol and Beverage Control (ABC).
-However, the enforcement of alcohol laws on-campus is the responsibility of the Campus Safety department.
+However, the enforcement of alcohol laws on-campus is the responsibility of the Campus Safety department and the HCEC safety staff.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
-Such laws are strictly enforced by the Campus Safety department.
-Campus Safety will assist any law enforcement agency conducting a narcotic or alcohol investigation on campus.
+Such laws are strictly enforced by the Campus Safety department and HCEC.
+Campus Safety and HCEC will assist any law enforcement agency conducting a narcotic or alcohol investigation on campus.
 Violators of the SCU policy on alcohol and drugs will be subject to various sanctions including termination or dismissal from the University.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
-It is also a violation of SCU Policy for anyone to consume or possess alcohol in any private area of campus without prior University approval.
-Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the University.
+It is also a violation of SCU Policy and HCEC policy for anyone to consume or possess alcohol in any private area of campus.
+Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the SCU, HCEC, or local law enforcement.